Research output per year

 Research activity per year

-Blair started her PhD in January 2020 examining the effects of gender-affirming hormone treatment on the sporting performance and physiology of transgender athletes in the School of Sport and Health Sciences at Brighton University.
+But wait, there's more!
+Blair kicked off their PhD journey in January 2020, diving deep into the effects of gender-affirming hormone treatment on the sporting prowess and physiology of transgender athletes.
+Their home base for this exciting venture?
+The School of Sport and Health Sciences at Brighton University.

 Award Date: 6 Jun 2019